drocheam/optrace/docs/source/color.rst

    Z &=\int_{\lambda} P(\lambda) \cdot z(\lambda) ~d \lambda
    :label: XYZ_Calc

 The Y component is reponsible for the brightness stimulus.
-Converting to the so-called lumininous flux :math:`\Phi_v`, which is mainly used in photometry, is simply done by rescaling by the lumininous efficacy constant:
+Converting to the so-called luminous flux :math:`\Phi_v`, which is mainly used in photometry, is simply done by rescaling by the luminous efficacy constant:

 .. math::
    \Phi_v = 683 \frac{\text{lm}}{\text{W}} ~Y